jacobobryant/biff/libs/admin/docs/api/com.biffweb.admin.md

 batches of at most 20.
 Emails are rate-limited at 1 per 5 minutes.
 If more than 20 errors are logged in that time, only the most recent 20 are reported.

-Errors reported via email are also stored via kv-set and are viewable on the biff.admin dashboard.
+Errors reported via email are also stored via :biff.core/kv-set and are viewable on the biff.admin dashboard.
+This module should start after whatever module defines the :biff.core/kv-* functions.
 ```